Slide background

 Reservations: Advanced reservations required and we recommend booking this prior to arrival on Maui.
 This event is "RESERVE NOW PAY LATER"; we need a credit card on file to finalize your reservation but we do not charge you for this reservation until a few days before the beginning of your vacation!

-Minimum Notice for Cancellations / Changes: At least 48 hours before the start of the event, except for the Private Whale Watch on Aqua Adventures (see their listing for details).
+Minimum Notice for Cancellations / Changes: At least 48 hours before the start of the event.

 Kevin at Falls